j-empareja/LB-YCPD2-v2-codes/README.md

   ## Revision Logs and Version History

   * 1.8
-    * Data representation is now implemented in the program.
+    * Data visualization is now implemented in the program.
-    * Design-wise, the program has an evident color theme.
+    * Revised the program's overall color-scheme.
   * 1.7
     * All user cases were implemented in the program.
     * The CSS designs are formatted along with the layout of the back-end functions.